mbloch/mapshaper/README.md

 ### Acknowledgements

-Gregor Aisch, Mike Bostock, Shan Carter and Zhou Yi, for suggesting improvements and general helpfulness.
+My colleagues at The New York Times, for countless suggestions, bug reports and general helpfulness.

 Mark Harrower, for collaborating on the original MapShaper program at the University of Wisconsin&ndash;Madison.